 She always cruises solo and she is able to secure her booking for an entire cabin (sometimes with a balcony view) as a solo traveler.

-If you enjoyed this post, please share it with a friend and be sure to pin it on Pinterest for future reference.
+If you enjoyed this post, please share it with a friend.

 Have YOU cruised lately?
 What’s your favorite booking tip?

 This is a collaborative post with Celebrity Cruises, however all opinions are my own.

 Danielle Desir Corbett paid off $63,000 of student loan debt in 4 years, bought a house at 27, and has traveled to 27 countries, including her favorites, Iceland, China, and Bermuda.
 Go here to learn Danielle’s incredible story, from struggling financially and in debt to finding creative ways to earn more and live on her terms.
 Listen to The Thought Card Podcast, where Danielle shares how you can creatively travel more and build wealth regardless of your current financial situation.
 Reach out to Danielle by contacting: thethoughtcard (at) gmail (dot) com.